Mirantis/mke-docs/content/docs/operations/kubernetes/kubelet.md

 refer to fields in the kubelet configuration file.

-For detail on all possible values, refer to the official Kubernetes documentation [Set Kubelet Parameters Via a Configuration File](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/).
+For detail on all possible values, refer to the official Kubernetes documentation [Set Kubelet Parameters Via A Configuration File](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/).

 The following example configuration creates a custom profile named `hardworker`